We are the peak national clinical and research body for diabetes-related foot health and disease

-DFA is led by a national steering committee, combining expertise from multiple disciplines.
-The committee is comprised of a broad range of clinical, research and industry experts from disciplines such as endocrinology, vascular surgery, podiatry, nursing, epidemiology, clinical research and biochemical research.
-Members also bring a wealth of experience by being representatives on international, national and state diabetic foot groups, including the ‘International Working Group on the Diabetic Foot’ and former national diabetic foot ulcer group the ‘Australian Diabetic Foot Network’.
+DFA is the peak national clinical and research body for diabetes-related foot health and disease.
+Led by a national steering committee, our committee is comprised of a broad range of clinical, research and industry experts from disciplines including endocrinology, vascular surgery, podiatry, nursing, epidemiology, infectious diseases, and clinical research.
+Members also bring a wealth of experience by being representatives on international, national and state diabetes feet related groups.

 DFA CHAIR